 This is one in a series of factsheets for parents, teachers and

 young people entitled Mental Health and Growing Up.
 This

 factsheet looks in detail at what bullying is and how it can affect

 young people.
-It also gives advice for parents and teachers about
+It also gives information for parents and

-how they can help a young person who is being bullied.
+teachers about how they can help a young person who is being